Why are termites so harmful?

 What to do if you find a cockroach?

 If you find a cockroach, dead or alive, in your house, it’s to inspect your home for more cockroaches.
 After inspection, you should be able to determine the extent of the level of cockroach infestation in your home.
 Once you know how bad the cockroach situation is, you can call a professional pest control company, spray pesticides, or set baits.

 But what if I only find one cockroach?

 Even one cockroach can start an infestation in your home.
 Chances are if you see one cockroach, there are many more inside the walls and under your home.

-Even though cockroaches don’t bite, it’s still bad to have them in your home.
+Even though cockroaches don’t bite, having them in your home is still bad.
 This is because cockroaches can cause health problems in humans.
-For example, people can experience asthma and allergy symptoms in a cockroach-infested house.
+For example, in a cockroach-infested house, people can experience asthma and allergy symptoms.

 How do you get rid of roaches?